oaugusto256/computerscience-psu/README.md

 ## What is it?

-Project to let open source all homework, assignments, programs and everything built at my sandwich program, Computer Science, at PSU(Portland State University).
+Project to open all homework, assignments, programs and everything built at my sandwich program that were related with programming or software engineer, Computer Science, at PSU(Portland State University).

 ## Installation and using